MISSION

 A member shall be deemed fully recused from the evaluation of a team if the member: (a) receives direct compensation from the institution in question; or (b) has an immediate family member who is a football student-athlete, football staff member, or senior administrator at the institution.
 A fully recused member shall not participate in any vote concerning the team, nor shall the member be present during any deliberations related to the team’s ranking or placement into the postseason bracket.

-Following are the recusals for the 2025 season (full recusal unless otherwise specified):
+Following were the recusals for the 2025 season (full recusal unless otherwise specified):

 SELECTION COMMITTEE MEMBER |